-Growing ginger in a breast cancer healing garden is not only therapeutic but also beneficial because of the anticancer potential of ginger.
+Growing ginger in a garden is not only therapeutic but also beneficial because of the anticancer potential of ginger.
 It is well documented that gingers functional ingredients like gingerols, shogaol, and paradols are valuable ingredients which can prevent various cancers.
 Have you ever grown ginger?
 Care to give it a go?
 Just pick up a root from your grocery store’s produce section and get growing!

 How To Pick A Ginger Root To Plant:

 You’ll want to choose a root that’s fresh and firm with as many “fingers” as possible.
 To get as many plants as you can, cut or break the fingers off the main root.
 Each section with a growing tip will become a plant.
 Be sure to allow any cut surfaces to dry before planting them in moist soil.

 Planting Ginger Root In A Pot:

 - Simply pick a pot that’s at least twice the diameter of the length of your root section.

 - Fill pot ¾ full with standard potting soil.